Tickets for Gaudí's Crypt & Colonia Güell From Barcelona + Audio Guide

 Without financial support from the Güell family, Gaudí had to abandon the project and the church remains incomplete.
 Even though the project is unfinished, the church is a culminating point of Gaudí's works.
 For the first time all of his architectural innovations are included into the construction, which later on led to the inspiration to build Sagrada Familia.
 The Crypt was declared World Heritage Site by UNESCO in 2005.

 - Entrance to Gaudí’s Crypt and Colonia Güell

-IMPORTANT: we advise you to validate your tickets on your smartphone between 8:00 and 13:00 at the ticket office at FGC Plaça Espanya train station in order to take the train on time.
-To find the FGC look for the orange sign.
+Please validate your smartphone tickets between 08:00 and 13:00 at the ticket office at FGC Plaça Espanya train station (look for the orange sign)

-Enter the underground station and you will find a box office named: Montserrat.
-There you need to show your confirmation to get the tickets for the train to Cript Colonia Güell.
-You will have to take the train line S33 or S8 or S4 stop Colonia Güell.
+Go to the underground station and you'll find a box office named 'Montserrat'.
+Show your confirmation to get the tickets for the train to Crypt Colonia Güell

 Take the train line S33 or S8 or S4, stop Colonia Güell